brianwlynch/pplaunch/README.md

 - Goes back to wait screen if connection to TFC is lost for 45 seconds.
 - Added auto update features.
   - ** These panels often don't get internet access so we will need a way to alert for updates outside the app as well.
+- Updated settings page to allow redirect to new ui.

 ### v3.1.2 - **Latest**
 - Prevented App from launching twice